bryanwhl/pet-social/docs/DeveloperGuide.md

 This subsection provides sequence and activity diagrams detailing the workflows for more complicated processes in Pet Social.

+### Sign Up and Password Encryption

+When the user signs up for a new account, a validity check is done to ensure a unique email and username are used.

+Subsequently, the password is encrypted using the password-hashing function `bcrypt`.
+It is hashed through a predetermined number of "salt rounds" or cost factors.
+A higher cost factor uses more time to calculate a single `bcrypt` hash but makes the encrypted password more difficult to brute-force.
+10 salt rounds were chosen to balance speed and security.

+This encrypted password is sent and stored on the database.

 ### Sign In and Token Authentication

+This sequence diagrams shows the execution flow of the program when a user signs in to the app.

 ![Token Authentication](uml/TokenAuthentication.png)

-This sequence diagrams shows the execution flow of the program when a user signs in to the app.
+Every time a user logs in, a token will be generated and saved into the browser's `sessionStorage`.
+Each query for `currentUserQuery` will verify the validity of this token.
+If the token is invalidated or deleted, the user would be logged out.

 ### Arrange Playgroup Meetup